Capture of Kiev by the White Army: Ukrainian offensive

 From the west, simultaneously with the beginning of the White offensive, Ukrainian troops began their offensive.

-The Ukrainian army, under the command of General Anton Kraus, consisted of the Galician Army's I and III Corps and the UPR Army's Zaporizhzhia Corps (without the 2nd Brigade), totalling up to 18,000 bayonets and sabers.
+The Ukrainian army, under the command of General Antin Kravs, consisted of the Galician Army's I and III Corps and the UPR Army's Zaporizhzhia Corps (without the 2nd Brigade), totalling up to 18,000 bayonets and sabers.
 Anticipating the inevitability of meeting White Army troops, Ukrainian Army commander Mykola Yunakiv ordered his forces to avoid entering into armed conflict with them.
 The Ukrainian Army arrived first and occupied the city by the end of 30 August, after some skirmishes with rearguard Red Army troops.
 On 31 August, a victory parade was planned at 16:00 on the Duma Square in the presence of Petlyura.

 Due to carelessness and because intelligence reported that the White Army would not be able to be in Kiev before 3 September, not all bridges over the Dnieper had been secured.
 However, the White Army's vanguard had already reached the Kiev suburbs by the evening of 30 August.